 When to make activity statement adjustments, must reflect the exemplar answers below.

-a.
+ASSESSOR GUIDE: FNSTPB411 Complete business activity and instalment activity statements Version 1.0 Page 6 of 29 a.
 The due dates for lodging and paying an IAS and BAS, including online lodging dates